Meet our Habitat GO Ambassadors

 “There are many ways to get involved, from sitting on a committee, networking, sponsoring, connecting potential sponsors to Habitat, helping to find eligible families, organizing build days and volunteering to help build a home,” she says.
 “There are so many options and you will feel good knowing you are doing your part for the betterment of others in your very own community.
 Give it a whirl!”

 It’s no exaggeration to say that Habitat for Humanity has changed Marc Caron’s life.
-Since he started volunteering with the not-for-profit in 2002, Marc has helped build Habitat homes in his own backyard, Canada’s north and seven countries around the world.
+Since he started volunteering with the non-profit in 2002, Marc has helped build Habitat homes in his own backyard, Canada’s north and seven countries around the world.

 As one of our new Habitat GO Ambassadors, he first became involved as a volunteer with our Family Selection Committee.
 Marc went on to serve two terms on our Board of Directors and he volunteered to help build homes in the Ottawa area.
 Then Marc went on his first Global Village (GV) trip with Habitat for Humanity to Iqaluit in 2009 and he was hooked!